KammarapalliMeghana/PRODIGY_WD_03/README.md

 How to Play

-1. The game starts with Player X.
+1. The game starts with Player O.

 2. Click on an empty cell to place your mark.